 - Reward a step enough time so he’s sure of what he’s doing is right.
 For instance, you might reward the same exact step 5 times before you increase your expectations.
 So if your dog reaches into the box with his head, reward this behavior 5 time and then raise the criterion to reaching into the box with his head and slightly lifting one foot.
 By rewarding something easy a bunch of times you’re gaining what is called behavioral momentum.
 If he has lots of success doing something easy at first, he will be more resilient to giving up when it gets a little harder.

 - If your dog starts to get stuck you may need to decrease your expectation before he gives up.
 Note that sometimes I wait quite a bit of time for Zoe.
 I can see her thinking and trying to solve the problem and I have first rewarded her quite a bit for the previous step.
 But when I get the feeling, based on my experience with her, that it’s too hard, I reward something easier a few times.

 - Take a break if needed.
 Free-shaping can be a big brain strain for animals.
 So if you stop after just a minute or two and then come back to it a even just a minute later, he may do much better.

 - Have a plan or stop to revise your plan if your pooch does something unusual.

-- Have a clear picture of what you're rewarding in your head.
-If you don't, you don't won't know what you want either.
-(Refer to the Indonesian moodle blog).
+- Have a clear picture of what you’re rewarding in your head.
+If you don’t, you don’t won’t know what you want either.
+(See the Cream Puff the Moodle blog post).